oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.context_configurator }
 ```

-Now we can use product data in the layout update to add page title, meta description and canonical url:
+Now we can use the product data in the layout update to add the page title, meta description and canonical url:
 ```yaml
 layout:
     actions: